yasemincidem/react-interactive-rating-copmponent/README.md

-# Interactive rating component
+# Interactive rating react component
 This is a nice, small project to practice handling user interactions and updating the DOM.

-Perfect for anyone who has learned the basics of JavaScript!
-UX is provided by FrontendMaster.
+# Tech stack:

+- React
+- Typescript
+- Tailwind

 # Challenge:
 Your challenge is to build out this interactive rating component and get it looking as close to the design as possible.